harel-coffee/gender_history-auto/topic_network_visualization.md

 - Keep the second strongest link if it has a correlation > 0.1
 - Keep all links with correlations > 0.2

+Again, these criteria are ad-hoc and chosen to make the graph look nice--they don't capture all relevant correlations.

 ## Graph
 The color of the node indicates how gendered it is.
 Green -> female, brown -> male.
 Light gray (e.g. development) indicates neutral topics.